apache/mxnet/docs/static_site/src/pages/api/developer_guide/exception_handing_and_custom_error_types.md

                                        << param.axes;
 ```

-and frontend effect for a problematic `transpose`  call such as
+so that on the frontend, when a problematic `transpose` call is made such as:

 ```
 from mxnet import np